Achievement Unlocked

 Schema Therapy

 Targets the entitlement and emotional deprivation schemas through limited reparenting, imagery rescripting, and mode work.
-Current literature supports its use for both overt and covert presentations (Ronningstam & Weinberg, 2023).
+Current literature supports its use across both overt and covert presentations (Ronningstam and Weinberg, 2023).

 Covert NPD